 MS Caregiver

 If you are an MS caregiver you can relate to our story.
 As a caregiver, you face your own set of challenges, just as I do.
-Watching a loved one slowly (or quickly) progress to the point of disability, can be very difficult to do.
+Watching a loved one slowly (or sometimes quickly) progress to the point of disability, can be very difficult.

 I find myself feeling helpless when there is nothing I can do other than be there.
 Which in itself is enough sometimes.
 Caregiving can be draining emotionally as well as physically.
-What can you do?
+What can you do, not only for your loved one, but for yourself?

-Caregiving is a 24/7 job.
-And as a spouse MS caregiver, you will do anything from what you normally do already as a spouse to taking care of your loved ones every need.
+Caregiving is a 24/7/365 job.
+And as a spouse MS caregiver, you will do anything from what you normally do already as a spouse, to taking care of your loved ones every need as well as your own.
 How much and what you do depends on your spouse or loved ones level of disability.

 Cir is somewhere in the middle of the disability scale.
 He can take care of many of his needs by himself depending on the day.
-On a bad day, I may need to help him transfer all the way to helping him go to the bathroom.
+On a bad day, I may need to help him transfer from bed to chair, and all the way up to helping him go to the bathroom.

-On good days, he can do those things himself.
+On good days, he can do most of those things for himself.
 I will just be there to cook, keep his area clean, fetch things for him and spot him during transferring.
-This I do along with taking care of our daughter (who's 16 and almost maintenance-free), and keeping up the house.
+This I do along with taking care of our daughter (who's 16 and almost maintenance-free), and keeping up with the house.

 Take care of yourself